90% of mutual funds follow an active investing style.

 Low expense ratios make index funds a better option for investors who want to accumulate wealth in the long term.

-Low expense ratio is because index funds follow a fixed investment portfolio in stocks similar to indices.
+The low expense ratio is because index funds follow a fixed investment portfolio in stocks that are similar to indices.

 List of Top Index Funds in India

-Index funds in India available on the NSE website as under
+Details of Index funds in India are available on the NSE website as under:

 Top 5 Index Funds in India at present are